-Debt consolidation is combining multiple loans into one loan, preferably at a lower interest rate.
+When you consolidate credit card debt, you combine multiple loans into one.
+This not only reduces the number of payments you have to make each month, it will also most likely give you a lower interest rate.
 Adopting debt consolidation and getting rid of higher interest rate loans can help a person be more focused towards a reduction of credit card debt.
 This is also an effective way to consolidate credit card debt.

 Want to know more about paying off credit card debts?
 Check out this video from KIMT News 3, featuring Senior Member Service Representative Kim Ferraro.

 Utilize Equity in Your House

 Another approach for getting rid of credit card debts is using equity in a home.
 A person can utilize the equity in one’s house to secure a home equity loan.
 This can lower the effective interest rate you are paying and make it easier to pay down debt.

 Credit card bills are typically paid every month.
 An attempt to pay a little more than the minimum payment can help reduce credit card debt quicker.

 Liquidate Unneeded Items